redfish4ktc/maven-soapui-extension-plugin/README.md

 * only builds the master branch
 * uses a shared local maven repository across builds
+* is runned
-* is runned once a day if code modification occurs
+  * once a day if code modification occurs
+  * on Linux OS

 **List of CI jobs**